thespad/docker-apcupsd_exporter/README.md

 See [apcupsd_exporter](https://github.com/mdlayher/apcupsd_exporter/) for more information

+## Read-Only Operation

+This image can be run with a read-only container filesystem.

+Running the container read-only requires mounting `/run` to tmpfs with the `exec` flag.

+## Non-Root Operation

+This image can be run with a non-root user.

 ## Usage

 Here are some example snippets to help you get started creating a container.